 Successfully installing a CHP system is a complex task that requires skill and knowledge in a wide range of disciplines including engineering, construction, plumbing, wiring, and environmental compliance.
 For this reason, it is wise to partner with contractor or project developer who has experience with CHP systems.
 It is likely that the engineering firm that assisted with your Investment-grade Analysis will be able to provide names of some qualified firms.
-If not, you can Contact Us for ideas.

 A wide range of options is available for financing CHP projects, including a bank loan, leasing, partnership, joint venture, vendor financing, energy savings performance contract, utility program, end-use purchase, bonds, grants, enhanced leasing, and appropriations.
 The options should be fully investigated to see which one will provide the best solution for your business environment.
 Please see our Project Financing page for more details and explanations on each of these options.